 The human mind is constructed from hard-wired dynamic connections that are always altering throughout the individual’s lifetime.
 The wiring of the brain is responsible for multiple functions that are vital for survival, security, and other basic life functions.

 The Adult mind is developed on the basis of the foundations laid during the initial six years of the child’s life.
-According to Dr. Maria Montessori, the human brain is more susceptible to outwards stimuli and most active during the initial six years of the child’s life.
+According to Dr. Maria Montessori, the human brain is more susceptible to outward stimuli and most active during the initial six years of the child’s life.

 The Montessori method of education was developed to align with the needs and requirements of the developing mind to effectively facilitate education that caters to the physical, mental, social, emotional, and cognitive development of the child.

 There are many unique theories Dr. Maria Montessori introduced to her pedagogical tool the Montessori Method of education.